faisikhan/Kubernetes-By-DevOpsMolvi/README.md

 ## kubectl

 It is a Kubernetes tool that allows users to run the commands inside the Kubernetes clusters.
 It communicates with your API server.
+It can not modify or change the cluster settings.

 ## kubernetes-cni